AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Ikariōna's Fury.* If you move 0 feet on one of your turns, you regain use of this trait.

-*Hikariōna's Luminance.* Instead of your fur, you can choose to have your eyes glow with the light of Hikariōna, emitting bright light for 5 feet in front of you and dim light for an additional 5 feet.
+*Hikariōna's Luminance.* Instead of your fur, you can choose to have your eyes glow with the light of Hikariōna, emitting Bright Light for 5 feet in front of you and Dim Light for an additional 5 feet.
 While they glow like this, you can see as if whatever you are looking at is in direct sunlight.

 \column